-ARTICLE 20 - WORK OUT OF JOB CLASSIFICATION
+ARTICLE 21 - WORK OUT OF JOB CLASSIFICATION

-1) Each Employee is required to assist other Employees when called upon to do so by the Employee's immediate Supervisor or, in the absence of said Supervisor, the Chief People Officer or the Chief Operating Officer and General Counsel.

-- 2) An Employee may be required to do work in job classifications other than the Employee's own except work involving skills the Employee does not possess.
+- 1) Each Employee is required to assist other Employees when called upon to do so by the Employee's immediate Supervisor or, in the absence of said Supervisor, the Chief People Officer or the Deputy Executive Director for Operations & General Counsel. - 2) An Employee may be required to do work in job classifications other than the Employee's own except work involving skills the Employee does not possess.
 When such work is in a job classification in a higher grade, the Employee shall be paid five dollars (\$5.00) per day or the minimum for the higher grade (whichever is higher) for each day during which half or more of the Employee's time is spent in the higher grade.
-Department heads shall not arbitrarily cut off higher-paid work to avoid paying the higher rate. - 3) In the event of any vacancy caused by the separation from employment or leave of absence of an Employee, within two (2) weeks that notice is given the Human Resources Department and relevant Manager(s), and any and all affected unit members and the Unit Chair shall meet to review the workload of the remaining Employees to ensure equitable coverage and/or the need for temporary help.
-Human Resources and/or the Manager(s) shall implement the outcome in a timely manner.
+Department heads shall not arbitrarily cut off higher-paid work to avoid paying the higher rate. - In the event of any vacancy caused by the separation from employment or leave of absence of an Employee, within two (2) weeks after notice is given, the Human Resources Department and relevant Supervisor(s), and any and all affected unit members and the Unit Chair shall meet to review the impact of the vacancy on the remaining Employees.
+The subjects to be addressed in such meeting shall include but not be limited to: (i) the status of projects of departing unit member(s) and written description and instructions relating to transition, if available; (ii) delegation of duties to other support staff; (iii) process for managing staff expectations during transition; (iv) questions and concerns over workload of remaining support staff; (v) the potential need for temporary help; (vi) overtime needs throughout the transition period; (vii) coverage of work until a new employee is hired and training of new employee; and (viii) the status of the hiring of a replacement employee, if any.
+Human Resources and/or the Supervisor(s) shall implement the agreed-upon outcome, if any, in a timely manner.